 While the Oculus Quest 2 ships with everything you'll technically need to play, you're going to want a number of accessories to ensure you get the best experience.
 While there are no third-party replacements for the official Oculus Touch controllers, fully-body trackers, or other things of that nature, there are plenty of foam pad replacements, head strap replacements, more comfortable wrist straps, controller grips, and more to make the experience better than before.

-While the box that the Quest 2 ships in can be used as a storage compartment, it's not the most convenient solution and it's a bit awkward to use if you're planning on taking your headset with you on the go.
-Instead, check out the best Oculus Quest 2 cases, which will keep your Quest 2 safe and make it a lot easier to take it with you, no matter where you're headed to.
+While the box that the Quest 2 ships in can be used as a storage compartment, it's not the most convenient solution, and it's a bit awkward to use if you're planning on taking your headset with you on the go.
+Instead, check out the best Oculus Quest 2 cases, which will keep your Quest 2 safe and make it a lot easier to take it with you, no matter where you're headed.

-If you find yourself regularly running out of battery during a long play session of Population: One, you might want to pick up an Oculus Elite Strap with the battery built-in — that's an upcharge from the regular Oculus Elite Strap — or just grab one of the best Oculus Quest 2 battery packs to keep in your pocket while you play.
+Suppose you find yourself regularly running out of battery during a long play session of Population: One.
+In that case, you might want to pick up an Oculus Elite Strap with the battery built-in — that's an upcharge from the regular Oculus Elite Strap — or just grab one of the best Oculus Quest 2 battery packs to keep in your pocket while you play.

 Even though you can cast the Quest 2 to most smart TVs, Chromecasts, or other devices, there's a delay in the audio that might make it confusing to the person playing in VR.
 That's why it's great to grab a pair of the best Oculus Quest 2-compatible headphones.
 Not only that, but you can play in serenity, blocking out the outside world and immersing yourself in virtual reality even further.
 As a bonus, it might not irritate your roommates if they're just trying to watch TV while you're in the same room playing VR.